umarhassan-mitodl/6.370-january-iap-2013/content/video_galleries/lecture-videos.md

   website: 6-370-the-battlecode-programming-competition-january-iap-2013
 ---

 The following are videos of the optional lectures that introduce how to get started with Battlecode, how to write a bot, and techniques relevant to gameplay.
-The full recording of the {{% resource_link "2ee51ac5-8fc5-4591-98c2-887a61a2b52c" "2013 final tournament" %}} can be found on MIT Video.
+The full recording of the [2013 final tournament](http://video.mit.edu/watch/battlecode-2013-finals-13672/) can be found on MIT Video.

 {{< video-gallery "2b6e95b3-f695-35a9-0008-da93ff6d1668" >}}